piscolomo/reptar/README.md

 ## Set your root

-You can specify a root for prepend a keyname to your ouput, use the `root` option for that
+You can specify a root for prepend a keyname to your ouput, use the `root` option for that-

 ```ruby
 UserRep.new(user).to_json(root: :user)